BhavyeML/Horse_Human_Flask_restful/README.md

 		1. Augment class: Used to do in-memory augmentation
 		2. Net class : Model class
 		3. Train class: Performs training and data visualization
+		4. Callback Classs: To check for desired metric

 Prediction.py: